ellenbuckley/ellenbuckley.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Dr. Buckley started the Buckley Lab at the University of Illinois in Fall 2024.
-We are looking for more members!
-If you are an undergrad at U of I looking for research experience, prospective graduate student or postdoc, please visit the "Contact" tab to get in touch.
+Dr. Ellen Buckley started at the University of Illinois in the Fall of 2024 and is looking to expand the group!
+If you are an undergrad at UIUC looking for research experience, or a prospective graduate student or postdoc, please visit the "Contact" tab to get in touch.

 {% include section.html %}